TanveerAhmad2017/Course-Projects/RMICalendar/README.md

 ## RMICalendar

-- Course Project for CS675, 2013 Fall
+- Course Project for CS675 Distributed Systems, 2013 Fall

 ### Objective
 The goal of this project is to practise the use of a **middleware** technology for constructing distributed applications by building a calendar tool for work groups.
 The calendar tools have the following functions